reflex-dev/reflex-web/docs/library/datadisplay/avatar.md

 ### High Contrast

-We use the highContrast prop to increase color contrast of the fallback text with the background.
+We use the `high_contrast` prop to increase color contrast of the fallback text with the background.

 ```python demo
 grid(